Booss3my/Booss3my.github.io/_portfolio/portfolio-1.md

 PS: The coefficients $a_1$ , $a_2$ , $a_3$ , $a_4$ were tuned to balance the contribution of each loss and also the fact that the losses have different scales and to acheive convergence.

-#### Training run
+## Training run

 ![Training](/images/PINN_arrh/download.png)

-#### Results
+## Results
-- This approach improved the mean absolute error on a batch test cells, from 1,05%(industry standard method) to 0.38%(our method), (in % because we compute the capacity normalized with with starting value (in %)), in the context of the project it's was big difference.
+- Improved mean absolute error on a batch of test cells from 1.05% (industry standard) to 0.38% (our method), a significant improvement in the context of the project.
-- This project was in a consulting context, the client was more relieved that output of the model resembeled the standard method of the industry.